- Date : 25/05/2020

 6. Relying on employment benefits

 Employment benefits can have several components – leave encashment on retirement calculations, provident fund, gratuity etc. However, over-dependence on this is not recommended as you may not have complete clarity on the amount receivable.
 For example, leave encashment calculation at the time of retirement is an unclear area for most of us.
-Therefore, it is best to treat employment benefits as a welcome addition to the retirement corpus that you are working towards.
+Therefore, it is best to treat employment benefits as a welcome addition.
+Not developing a retirement plan is the most common mistake people make.
+It should be your top priority to build a retirement corpus.

 As we grow old, our expenses tend to increase, and so do the risks.
 A classic example is medical expenses, which tend to increase with age, while health insurance cover wanes and becomes more expensive.
 Therefore, with passing age, it is important to be extra-cautious about the savings we have and keep a close watch on our day-to-day expenses.
 Have a look at why ignoring to plan for retirement can be financially damaging to gain a better understanding of why these 6 mistakes should be avoided.